Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Introduction

 The introduction of IFE is followed by two more new forms of unobserved heterogeneity: group fixed effects (GFE) \citep{Bonhomme2015a} and non-separable two-way heterogeneity (NSTW) \citep{bonhommelamadonmanresa2022}.
 The GFE model is a special case of IFE where the $z_i$ are indicator functions such that each of the $m$ factors is unique for each of the $m$ distinct groups in the data.
-GFE can be preferable to IFE in smaller datasets as it is a more parsimonious model restricting the $z_i$ from varying across the $N$ units to varying only across the $m$ groups.
-NSTW is a, potentially nonlinear, generalization of IFE and can be written as $h(z_i,f_t)$, where $h(\cdot,\cdot)$ is a smooth function, unknown to the researcher.
+GFE can be preferable to IFE in smaller $T$ datasets, as it is a more parsimonious model restricting the $z_i$ from varying across the $N$ units to varying only across the $m$ groups.
+NSTW is a, potentially nonlinear, generalization of IFE and can be written as $u_{i,t}=h(z_i,f_t)+\varepsilon_{i,t}$, where $h(\cdot,\cdot)$ is a smooth function, unknown to the researcher.
 It can be shown that $h(z_i,f_t)$ can be approximated by an IFE model with $m\to\infty$ \citep{FREEMAN2023105498}.
-The emergence of GFE and NSTW marks an important shift in methodology and also in the econometric difficulties that have been accompanying TWFE and its extensions.
-Discretization, inspired by GFE where unobserved heterogeneity is restricted, was introduced in \cite{bonhommelamadonmanresa2022} and involves approximating the unknown function $h(z_,f_t)$ with clustering.
-Once the main clusters have been estimated, then the two-way clustered fixed effects estimator can be used.
-Overall, including IFE, the key issues in the new estimation methods include: i) dealing with the unknown nuisance parameter $m$, ii) the minimization of appropriate convex objective functions instead of the sum of squared residuals subject to a constraint, and iii) clustering methods and computational difficulty.
+The emergence of GFE and NSTW marks an important shift in estimation methodology and also in the key econometric difficulties faced, which are different from those that have been accompanying TWFE.
+NSTW models are estimated by a new method, termed discretization, and introduced in \cite{bonhommelamadonmanresa2022}.
+Discretization was inspired by GFE and involves approximating the unknown function $h(z_,f_t)$ with clustering.
+Once the clusters have been estimated, then the two-way clustered fixed effects estimator can be used.
+Overall, including IFE, the key issues in the new estimation methods include i) dealing with the unknown nuisance parameter $m$, ii) the minimization of appropriate convex objective functions instead of the sum of squared residuals subject to a constraint, and iii) clustering methods and computational difficulty.

-In a set of two empirical applications we apply a host of the new estimation methodologies and diagnostics that we present, demonstrating their applicability and usefulness.
-The IFE, GFE and NSTW estimators are compared to the TWFE estimator.
+In a set of two empirical applications, we apply a host of the new estimation methodologies and diagnostics that we present, demonstrating their applicability and usefulness.
+The IFE, GFE, and NSTW estimators are compared to the TWFE estimator.
 The key finding is that TWFE is not sufficient for modeling the unobserved heterogeneity, and potentially neither is IFE.
 Instead, the diagnostic tests in a barrage of different regressions in both applications confirm that NSTW is most appropriate, hence evidencing, for the first time, the existence of nonlinear forms of unobserved heterogeneity.